 Competitors in online and offline retail bite at one another trying to win customers.
 To stay at a safe distance, companies need to provide a comparatively better customer experience.
 Big data gives retailers new ways to stay ahead and innovate.

-Big data is now one of the critical factors in the omnichannel customer engagement race.
+Big data is now one of the critical aspects of the digital customer experience.
 By collecting data from multiple channels, such as social media, call logs, store visits, browsing history, and other, retailers can get a full view of their customers and fine-tune their operations accordingly, from marketing to customer service.

 Such data assets are available not only to Amazon-like giants.
 Smaller brick-and-mortar businesses can leverage big data to stay competitive too, says Jessica Smith from aifora, a product development company.
 “Traditional brick-and-mortar have long struggled to collect data from multiple sources, but the advent of new technologies such as RFID, NFC, AI-cameras, people counters, etc. now enables them to collect far more data on their customer's buying journeys.”

 She suggests, data sharing platforms or data marketplaces enabled with data fabric architecture solutions might be the answer to the data-collection challenge.
 “By anonymously sharing their data on one central platform, smaller retailers could build up a big data set, from which actionable insights can be drawn for each individual retailer.
 On their own, these retailers would not have sufficient data to draw meaningful conclusions.”

 You can anticipate customer demand by using big data for uncovering trends such as seasonal demand, promotion success among various customer segments, popular complementary products, and more.
 Using these insights, it’s possible to build models for launching new products and services.

 By feeding big data to machine learning algorithms in retail that power recommendation engines, it's possible to serve personalized recommendations even to anonymous surfers.
 This way, visitors are more likely to find exactly what they want, as well as purchase more.

 Instead of giving way to online stores, brick-and-mortar retailers can tap into IoT and big data to provide unmatched in-store experiences.